serge-bohorad/windows-process-manager/doc/api.md

-> ⚠ Note that almost all functions may throw exceptions.
-If a function can throw exceptions, call function only in the **try catch** block, or use the **catch** if a function returns a promise.
+> ⚠ Note that almost all functions may throw an exception.
+If a function throws an exception, call the function only in a **try catch** block, or use a **catch** function of Promise if it returns a promise.

-> ⚠ All functions use the Unicode version of winapi.
-If you use a Buffer from a string, encode the buffer with **utf16le**.
+> ⚠ All functions uses Unicode version of winapi.
+If you are using a Buffer from a string, encode the buffer with **utf16le**.

 ## Navigation
 - [createProcess](#createprocess)